Skip to main navigation Skip to main content Skip to page footer

 How does the heat transfer surface change as the filling level decreases?

-The heat-transferring area in the cone AF is only the area that is in contact with the mixture.
+The heat-transfer surface area in the cone AF is only the area in contact with the mixture.

-If the filling level in the mixing dryer changes during the drying process, the contact area of the temperature-controlled mixing tool also changes.
-This situation cannot be described as a closed function. amixon® measures the heat exchange area of the mixing tool in the CAD system for different filling levels.
+If the filling level in the mixing dryer changes during the drying process, the contact area of the tempered mixing tool also changes.
+This situation cannot be described as a closed function. amixon® calculates the heat exchange area of the mixing tool in the CAD system for various filling levels.
 The data is recorded in tabular form and interpolated.

-How high is the heat requirement if the vacuum mixed dryer is significantly larger than the test system?
+What is the heat requirement if the vacuum mixing dryer is significantly larger than the pilot plant?

-Two indices are introduced below: “R” (reference) for the pilot plant and “T” (target) for the large-scale plant.
+Two indices are introduced below: ‘R’ (reference) for the pilot plant and ‘T’ (target) for the industrial-scale plant.
 The drying time is the time from the start of evaporation to the end of evaporation.
-The following idealized conditions are assumed:
+The following idealised conditions are assumed:

-- The process conditions in the test device are identical to the process conditions in the large-scale device.
+• The process conditions in the test apparatus are identical to those in the industrial-scale apparatus.

-- Evaporation takes place at a constant system pressure.
+• Evaporation takes place at constant system pressure.

 How long does the drying process take in the large-scale plant?